 Fair value estimates are based on existing on-and off-statement of condition financial instruments without attempting to estimate the value of anticipated future business and the value of assets and liabilities that are not considered financial instruments.
-Other significant assets and liabilities that are not considered financial assets or liabilities include the bank premises and equipment and core deposit value.
+Other significant assets and liabilities that are not considered financial instruments.
+Other significant assets and liabilities that are not considered financial instruments and equipment and core deposit value.
 In addition, the tax ramifications related to the effect of fair value estimates have not been considered in the above estimates.